 A Variational Autoencoder (VAE) conditions the latent space by imposing a multivariate Gaussian distribution on the latent space.
-This is trained using the Evidence Lower Bound (ELBO) loss function, as displayed in the following equation.
-The left term is equal to the mean squared error, while the right term is the Kullback-Leibler (KL) divergence term between the predicted distribution and a standard normal distribution \cite{Kingma2019}.
+A diagram of the bathymetric VAE used is included in Figure \ref{fig:feat:vae_diagram}.
+The conditioning of the latent space leads to a smooth and continuous feature space, enabling easier feature exploration.
+A VAE is trained using the Evidence Lower Bound (ELBO) loss function, as displayed in the equation below.
+The left term is equal to the mean squared error, while the right term is the Kullback-Leibler (KL) divergence between the predicted distribution and a standard normal distribution \citep{Kingma2019}.

-The conditioning of the latent space leads to a smooth and continuous feature space enabling easier feature exploration.